openconfig/containerz/doc/motivation.md

 which is a layer of abstraction for container runtimes thereby allowing containerz to support multiple container runtimes. containerz also supports a command-line client built on top of a client.
-The containerz client can be used to facilitate building of other clients that can achieve higher order functions like initially deploying the container or upgrading a running container.
+The containerz client can be used to facilitate building of other clients that can achieve higher-order functions like initially deploying the container or upgrading a running container.

 ### Containerz Client Examples